-The 1948 Universal Declaration of Human Rights First Preamble: "Whereas recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world.
-This principle suggests all States recalling their history, culture and constitution, provide equal protection by law for theistic, non-theistic and atheistic beliefs, as well as the right not to profess any religion or belief.
-This is recognized as international law by States parties to the United Nations International Covenant on Civil and Political Rights.
-International Human Rights Standards on Freedom of Religion or Belief are essential for long term solutions to conflicts based on religion or belief.
+The 1948 Universal Declaration of Human Rights First Preamble reads as follows: "Whereas recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world.
+The principle suggests all States recalling their history, culture and constitution, provide equal protection by law for theistic, non-theistic and atheistic beliefs, as well as the right not to profess any religion or belief.
+This is international treaty law under the United Nations International Covenant on Civil and Political Rights.
+International Human Rights Standards on Freedom of Religion or Belief may become essential for long term solutions to conflicts based on religion or belief.